 The first of these categories, feeling good about ourselves, refers to our need for self-confidence (or self-reliance, which I’ve written about in depth in the past) and feelings of personal worth.
 Put simply, we make it difficult for others to feel good about us unless we first feel good about ourselves.
 The second of these categories, others feeling good about us, refers to our need to be recognized and valued for our accomplishments; to be praised when praise is due, and to know that others, including friends and family members, are proud of you.

-Finally, at the top of Maslow’s pyramid of needs is self-actualization needs.
+What is at the top of Maslow’s hierarchy of needs?
+According to Abraham Maslow the highest need is self-actualization needs.
 In its simplest form, self-actualized people are those who are living up to their fullest potential.
 What this means for you will likely be entirely different to what this means for someone else, but so long as we’re living our best life, we can say we are fulfilling our self-actualization needs.

 It’s likely that your core values are what will determine what your self-actualization needs look like, but in general they necessitate that you use your talents to their fullest.
 You become who you are; who you’re destined to be.